magebase/base-infra/infra/bootstrap/README.md

 # Terraform State Management - Bootstrap Setup

-This directory contains the bootstrap configuration for setting up Terraform state management with AWS S3 and DynamoDB.
+This directory contains the bootstrap configuration for setting up Terraform state management with AWS S3 and DynamoDB using the [trussworks/bootstrap/aws](https://registry.terraform.io/modules/trussworks/bootstrap/aws) module.

 ## Overview

-This setup implements a "bootstrapping" approach for Terraform state management, where we create the backend resources (S3 bucket and DynamoDB table) in a separate Terraform configuration before using them in the main configuration.
+This setup uses the proven trussworks bootstrap module to solve the chicken-and-egg problem of managing Terraform state.
+The module creates the backend resources (S3 bucket and DynamoDB table) in a separate Terraform configuration before using them in the main configuration.

 ## Architecture